pocomane/MiSTer_Batch_Control/Readme.md

 - :XX - press and release of the key with the hex code XX
 - {XX - press of the key with the hex code XX
 - }XX - release of the key with the hex code XX
+- !s - wait for 1 second
+- !m - wait that some mount point changes (the first time it is called, it does not wait since the initial detected mount table is empty; so it must be called multiple time in the sequence, e.g. `EEMDD!mO!m`)

 The `XX` value is the hex representition of the coded in the [uapi/input-event-code](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h)